Lassa fever: Spread

 Lassa virus commonly spreads to humans from other animals, specifically the Natal multimammate mouse or African rat, also called the Natal multimammate rat (Mastomys natalensis).
 This is probably the most common mouse in equatorial Africa, common in human households and eaten as a delicacy in some areas.

-The multimammate mouse can quickly produce a large number of offspring, tends to colonize human settlements, increasing the risk of rodent-human contact, and is found throughout the west, central and eastern parts of the African continent.
+The multimammate mouse can quickly produce a large number of offspring, tends to colonize human settlements, and is found throughout the west, central and eastern parts of the African continent.

 Once the mouse has become a carrier, it will excrete the virus throughout the rest of its lifetime through feces and urine creating ample opportunity for exposure.
 The virus is probably transmitted by contact with the feces or urine of animals accessing grain stores in residences.
 No study has proven presence in breast milk, but the high level of viremia suggests it may be possible.

 Individuals who are at a higher risk of contracting the infection are those who live in rural areas where Mastomys are discovered, and where sanitation is not prevalent.
 Infection typically occurs by direct or indirect exposure to animal excrement through the respiratory or gastrointestinal tracts.
 Inhalation of tiny particles of infectious material (aerosol) is believed to be the most significant means of exposure.
 It is possible to acquire the infection through broken skin or mucous membranes that are directly exposed to infectious material.
 Transmission from person to person has been established, presenting a disease risk for healthcare workers.
-The virus is present in urine for between three and nine weeks after infection, and it can be transmitted in semen for up to three months after becoming infected.
+The virus is present in urine for between three and nine weeks after infection, and it can be transmitted in semen for up to three months after infection.